HuskyKingdom/HuskyKingdom.github.io/_posts/2015-03-15-frame_install.md

       -DENABLE_PRECOMPILED_HEADERS=OFF
 ```

-`-DENABLE_PRECOMPILED_HEADERS=OFF` is added, without this line of parameter might result in error of missing _stdlib.h_ (fatal error: stdlib.h: No such file or directory #include_next stdlib.h).
+Here `-DENABLE_PRECOMPILED_HEADERS=OFF` is added, without this line of parameter might cause an error of missing _stdlib.h_ (fatal error: stdlib.h: No such file or directory #include_next stdlib.h).

 **2. Specify Number of Parallel Building Threads**

-If you are running Ubuntu 18.04 in virtual machine, it is likely that ``proc`` variable does not work, hence leading to an building error.
+If you are running Ubuntu 18.04 in virtual machine, it is likely that ``proc`` variable does not work, hence leading to a building error.

-Make OpenCV by explicitly specify the number of threads would address this problem, this is also recommended:
+Make OpenCV by explicitly specify the number of threads would address this problem, which is also recommended:

 ```
 sudo make install -j8
 ```

 In this case 8 threads will be used to build the project.
+Note that even you are not using an virtual machine, specify maximum threads would not violate anything.

 ### Pangolin